Skip to Content

 Diwali is celebrated by decorating houses with colourful Rangolis and flowers.
 There are a variety of Rangoli designs, the most common are circles and flowers.

 The date of the festival varies according to the Lunar calendar.
-This year, Diwali is being celebrated on November 12th.
+This year, Diwali is being celebrated on Friday, November 1st.

 Diwali in Abu Dhabi is the most significant Hindu festival which celebrates the triumph of Good over Evil.
 This festival is known as the Festival of Light where ‘light’ symbolizes knowledge.